zainh96/UW-Open-Data-API/README.md

 to work.
 A download to the version used in this library can be found [here](https://code.google.com/p/org-json-java/downloads/list).

 ## Quick Start
 Take a look at the core classes which are found [here](/Core).
-There you will find an overview, and and example.
+There you will find an overview, and examples for using one or more url at a time.

 # Current Supported Endpoints
 ## Server